whayay/yahud/ReadMe.md

 **Crosshairs**

-The crosshair.png image gives you an overview of the new crosshairs
+The Crosshair.png image gives you an overview of the new crosshairs

 To enable the HUD-crosshair navigate to /scripts/hudlayout.res You will find instructions at the top of that file.
 Crosshair color and on-hit color are defined in  /resource/clientscheme.res

-I've also included fog's, Garm3n's & konr's crosshairs as legacy options.

 ## Link & more info